 Liepāja or Libau, as it was called in German, has always been an important port city and at the end of the 1800s, the Czar of Russia, ordered the construction of fortifications.

-As a result of the war development, the fortification in the late 1943 was greatly enhanced and, among other things, a Anti-tank trench around the city was expanded and reinforced with bunkers for machine gun (R58c).
+After the German occupation of 29 June 1941, these facilities were strengthened.
+As the war progressed, by 1943 the fortifications were further greatly enhanced.
+Among other additions, an anti-tank trench around the city was expanded and reinforced with bunkers for machine gun (R58c).

-The Anti-tank trench and the many bunkers still exist today, just east and northeast of the city.
+The Anti-tank trench and the many bunkers still exist today, just east and north-east of the city.